KravitzLabDevices/FED4/README.md

 ### Excluding Hublink

-To exclude Hublink functionality and reduce code size:
+To exclude Hublink functionality if it's not being used:

 ```cpp
 #define FED4_EXCLUDE_HUBLINK